 My stay at the Taj Palace, New Delhi was only my second review of a Taj property and this seemed like a big upgrade from my earlier experience at Taj Deccan, Hyderabad.
-Although Taj Palace, New Delhi was quite big and had a lot of amenities, there were a few things lacking…
+Even though Taj Palace doesn’t fall short of amenities, there were a few things lacking…

 About Taj Palace, New Delhi

 Just 20 minutes drive from the airport and close to Khan Market and Connaught Place, Taj Palace, New Delhi is a good base for travelling to different parts of the capital.

 The hotel is situated in Chanakyapuri, an affluent neighbourhood which is among the safest localities in the city, due to it being frequented by VVIP guests quite often.
 There are a total of 403 rooms and suites, four restaurants, a bar, tea lounge, fitness centre, salon, spa and event spaces.